bentoml/BentoML/docs/source/bentocloud/reference/deployment-details.rst

    * - Property
      - Description
-   * - Group
+   * - Service Name
-     - The group type the replica belongs to, including API Server and Runner.
+     - The name of the BentoML Service.
-   * - Name
+   * - Instance Type
-     - The name of the API Server or Runner replica.
+     - The instance where the Service runs.
    * - Status
-     - The status of the replica, indicating whether the replica is running or if it needs your attention.
+     - The status of the Service, indicating whether it is running or if it needs your attention.
 Possible statuses include ``Running`` and ``Failed``.
-   * - Cluster
-     - The name of the cloud cluster where the replica is running.
-   * - Node
-     - The specific node within the cluster where the replica is running.
-   * - Start Time
+   * - Launch Time
-     - The time when the replica was deployed.
+     - The time when the Service was deployed.
+   * - Replica ID
+     - A unique identifier of the Service replica.
-   * - Operation
+   * - Actions
      - Operations that you can perform:

-       - View logs: Inspect the logs of different containers within the Pod replica.
+       - Logs: Inspect the logs of different containers within the Pod replica.
 You can use the drop-down menu at the top to switch between containers.
-       - Inspect events: View the operational events of the replica.
+       - Events: View the operational events of the replica.
-       - Enter containers: `Exec into different containers <https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/>`_ of the Pod replica.
+       - Terminal: `Exec into different containers <https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/>`_ of the Pod replica.
 You can click **Show File Manager** to upload files to and download files from the container.
-       - Troubleshoot containers: `Troubleshoot issues with an ephemeral debug container <https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container>`_.
+       - Debug: `Troubleshoot issues with an ephemeral debug container <https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container>`_.
 You can click **Show File Manager** to upload files to and download files from the container.

 Logging
 -------